phyver/GameShell/doc/mission.md

 ### `treasure.sh` (optional)

-This file is read by bash (with `source treasure.sh`) after the mission has been successfully validated (with `gash check`).
+This file is read by bash (with `source treasure.sh`) after the mission has been successfully validated (with `gsh check`).
 It can be used to add new features as rewards to certain missions.

 Note that the file is also added to the global configuration of the bash so